gygauri/file-system/README.md

 1. Listing of files at given path [ls]
 2. Creating new directories at given path [mkdir]

+# Running the Program in terminal:
+1. Open terminal and go to project root directory /file-system/
+2. Enter command java -jar in-memory-file-system.jar to run the file system program.

+Follow instructions in below steps to test

-# Steps to start In-Memory File System
+# Steps to start In-Memory File System in Eclipse:
 1. Go to FileSystemDriver class and run as Java application --> This will provide Terminal$ in console
  2. Input command like ls /  to list directories at root path